edvaldotorres/client-app/readme.md

   </a>
 </p>

-> Project developed thinking about using good practices and design patterns, with the objective of the API being consumed in a React JS application.
-The API follows testing (TDD), dependency injection, docker and other features of the Laravel 9 framework
+> Project boils down to customer crud!
+Where it follows good practices and RSP recommendations… its main objective is to improve the Laravel framework

 ## Prerequisites